 Make room for extra time

-Remember that your project management skills need to involve accurate time estimation because even with all the effective planning in the world; no project manager can escape the outside influences that threaten an otherwise well planned schedule.
+As you will learn on most project management courses, your project management skills need to involve accurate time estimation.
+Because even with all the effective planning in the world, no project manager can escape the outside influences that threaten an otherwise well planned schedule.
 In instances such as these, all you can do is be agile and adapt to the changing circumstances but having a buffer of time will also provide you with that necessary window in order for you to do this.
 Estimating time accurately but always adding on a little bit more will be a life (and project) saver; providing the saving grace to keep your sanity and deadlines intact.